Australian Institute of Aboriginal and Torres Strait Islander Studies: AIAS early years (1964–1970)

-The Australian Institute of Aboriginal Studies was established as a Statutory authority under an Act of Parliament in June 1964.
+The Australian Institute of Aboriginal Studies was established as a statutory authority under an Act of Parliament in June 1964.
 The mission of the Institute at that time has been described as "to record language, song, art, material culture, ceremonial life and social structure before those traditions perished in the face of European ways".

 This notion is also reflected in the Institute's official functions, as recorded in the Reading of the Bill in Parliament.
 These were:

-(a) to sponsor and to foster research of a scientific nature on the Australian Aborigines.

-(b) to treat as a matter of urgency those studies for which the source materials are disappearing.

-(c) to establish and conduct a documentation centre on the Aborigines, and a library of books, manuscripts and other relevant material, both for the use of scholars and for public education.

-(d) to encourage co-operation with and between scholars in universities, museums, and other institutions engaged in studies of the Aborigines, and with appropriate private bodies.

-(e) to publish and to support the publication of the results of research.

-(f) to co-operate with appropriate bodies concerning the financing of research, the preservation of sites, and the collection of records.

-(g) to promote as and when necessary the training of research workers.

-(h) to establish and maintain relations with relevant international bodies.

 AIAS had a twenty-two member Council, composed mainly of academics, and had a foundation membership of one hundred.
 The founding Principal of the newly formed institute was Frederick McCarthy, a professional anthropologist and graduate of Sydney University who had spent nearly 30 years working in the field.